TheBrownLab/phylofisher-pages/pages/introduction/terminology.md

             width="100%"
             class="center"/>
         <figcaption>
-            Figure 2: Flow chart of the PhyloFisher workflow documenting how collections of data are referenced throughout the manual.
+            <b>Figure 2:</b> Flow chart of the PhyloFisher workflow documenting how collections of data are referenced throughout the manual.
         </figcaption>
     </figure>

 4. Gene(s) - The term gene is used throughout this manual to refer to a group of closely related homologs (similar to a gene family).
-These genes are named based on the corresponding human or Arabidopsis thaliana orthologs that were used as queries in BLAST searches to collect sequences from other eukaryotic organisms during the construction of the phylogenomic database developed in Tice et al., 2016.
+These genes are named based on the corresponding human or *Arabidopsis thaliana* orthologs that were used as queries in BLAST searches to collect sequences from other eukaryotic organisms during the construction of the phylogenomic database developed in Tice et al, 2016.
 The aforementioned database was used as a starting point for construction of the PhyloFisher v1.0 database.
 We have chosen not to use either of the terms “gene family” or “orthogroup” because these genes only contain the most similar sequences to the initial search query rather than all potential members.

 5. Ortholog(s) - The term ortholog, in the context of PhyloFisher, refers to a sequence(s) within the database that will ultimately be used for the construction of phylogenomic datasets.
-Additionally, the term ortholog is applied to the putative sequence from each newly added taxon that was selected by the fisher.py algorithm for use in phylogenomic datasets, pending decisions made during manual curation.
+Additionally, the term ortholog is applied to the putative sequence from each newly added taxon that was selected by the `fisher.py` algorithm for use in phylogenomic datasets, pending decisions made during manual curation.

 6. Paralog(s) - The term paralog, in the context of PhyloFisher, refers to sequences that are included in working datasets to enable proper ortholog selection and to reveal frequency of duplications in a particular gene and taxonomic group.
 The database's paralogs help users avoid the inclusion of sequences from different paralogs for different species and thus avoid phylogenetic signal derived from duplication events rather than speciation in the final phylogenomic analyses.
-Additionally, the term paralog refers to sequences that are collected from newly input taxa that were not selected by the fisher.py algorithm as the putative ortholog, pending decisions made during manual curation.
+Additionally, the term paralog refers to sequences that are collected from newly input taxa that were not selected by the `fisher.py` algorithm as the putative ortholog, pending decisions made during manual curation.
 They can also represent hidden contaminants or variants of the same contig (e.g. due to a retained intron(s)).
 After manual curation all sequences that are denoted as “paralogs” will be stored in the database to be utilized during manual curation of subsequent taxon additions.

 7. Homolog(s) - The term homolog is used when referring to datasets that consist of both orthologs and paralogs (such as the working dataset), or to describe the relationship between orthologs and paralogs.